-10. Can I have another go if I don't achieve the first time?
+9. Can I have another go if I don't achieve the first time?

-A few standards will be assessed more than once in any given year - the maximum is twice each year.
+A few standards will be assessed more than once.
 Many other standards will be assessed from your classwork, so you should complete all of your work to the best of your ability.
 Students may be allowed the opportunity for resubmission and/or reassessment.
 You should talk to your teacher or the subject HOF about this.

-11. What if I miss a deadline?
+10. What if I miss a deadline?

-If you fail to meet a deadline for an assessment you risk a NOT ACHIEVED grade.
-Your parents will be notified by the dean and you will still have to complete all of the work associated with that assessment.
+If you fail to meet a deadline for an assessment your parents will be notified by the dean and you will still have to complete all of the work associated with that assessment.